The annual awards recognize games released in the last calendar year. NAVGTR Corp. conducts several activities before the nominees can be determined.

 The general voting body of reviewers, journalists, analysts, and writers includes contributors for such varied outlets as 1up, About.com, Atlanta Journal-Constitution, Austin American-Statesman, Break, Chicago Sun-Times, CNN, Contra Costa Times, Detroit Free Press, Digital Journal, Discovery, EclipseMagazine.com, EGM Now, elecplay.com, Evergeek Media, FHM, Gamespot, Gaming Illustrated, Gamers Temple, Gaming Target, Gannett News Service, Geek, Joystiq, LA Weekly, Los Angeles Times, Machinima, MAX Level, Moody’s, National Post, National Public Radio, NBC, New Gamer Nation, New York Times, The Ottawa Citizen, PC Gamer, Philadelphia Inquirer, Play Magazine, Public Radio International, The Regina Leader-Post, Salon, San Jose Mercury-News, Terminal Gamer, USA Today, The Vancouver Sun, Viso, Wired News, Wizard Magazine, WOW Weekly, XBLA Fans, Ziff-Davis Media, and hundreds more.

 For the first few years of the awards, a Committee of Delegates was elected to assist in the creation of the ballot sent to all voters for determining the nominees in each category.
 In later years, a Board of Advisors was appointed to fill the roles previously served by Delegates.
 These advisors have also become known as “superdelegates,” particularly in the decade awards program.
+More recently, the “War of Awards” online component may offer an opportunity for the larger community to lead the process in 2018 and beyond.

 To be a candidate for Delegate or Superdelegate/Advisor, e-mail info at navgtr dot org (subject line “navgtr BOA”) at any time throughout the year, though the period between June and September is usually best.
 Candidates are not required to be registered voters of the Academy.
 Official entrants may not serve as Delegates.